umdio/umdio/README.md

 	- courses/search
     - paginate responses
 	  - courses/<dep>
-  - api root - object list of endpoints, with some metadata
   - namespace the routes or use a controller scheme
   - expand query parameter that expands returned ID's into their full objects